DSPoEC/Cmpe492/README.md

 Run an edge supervisor like this: `storm supervisor --config /path/to/edgeSupervisor.yaml`

 ### Cpu limiting
-We used linux's own cpu limiting tool to limin edge and cloud nodes's cpu power.
+We used linux's own cpu limiting tool to limit edge and cloud nodes's cpu power.
 Limit edge node's cpu core limit to 1 and cpulimit to 8%: `cpulimit --pid=34 --cpu=1 --limit=8`
 This is assuming edgeSupervisor node is at pid=34.

+### Nameservers
+We did not place a DNS server in our setup.
+For that reason using IP's does not work directly for configuring nimbus and zookeeper in storm.yaml.
+The exact name of the host must be declared in /etc/hosts, what we used instead of a DNS server.

+Example line for /etc/hosts:
+`
+10.0.0.4 nimbus
+`